ArnabNath1/ArnabNath1/README.md

 <div align="center">
   <img src="https://cdn.dribbble.com/users/2401141/screenshots/5487982/media/f94135193d842e240e9c1267e4d9ca89.gif" width="600" height="300"/>
 </div>
----

 ### 👨‍💻 About Me :
 - 👨‍🎓: I’m a Sophomore from Haldia Institute of Technology from the batch of 2024.

-- 🔭: I'm  a Front-end Web Developer and Machine Learning enthusiast.
+- 🔭: I'm  a Machine Learning Engineer and Web Developer enthusiast.

 - 🌱: I’m currently learning Deep Learning and Back-end web development.

-- ⚡: In my free time,I solve problems on LeetCode and listen to podcasts related to science and technology.
+- ⚡: In my free time, I solve problems on LeetCode and listen to podcasts related to science and technology.

+- 👯: I’m open to collaborating with anyone in the domains of Machine Learning and Web Development.

 - 📫: How to reach me: [![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](arnabbumba077@gmail.com)